 How and where to complain

-If you are not satisfied with any aspect of our service or products, please advise your private or commercial banker or relationship manager in person, in writing, by telephone or email.
+If you are not satisfied with any aspect of our service or products, please advise your relationship manager in person, in writing, by telephone or email.

-If your complaint relates to your private banker, your commercial banker or your relationship manager their Client Group Head or the Head of Commercial Banking.
-Their details are available on request by calling 020 7753 1000.
+If your complaint relates to your relationship manager, please advise their Managing Director.
+Their details are available on request by calling 020 7649 9654.

 How long will it take?